Byron Bay

 Bush Stone-curlew Monitoring Program

 Bush Stone-curlews are endangered in New South Wales.
 In the Northern Rivers region these birds are monitored and protected where necessary.
-After their elaborate courtship dance the Bush Stone-curlews nest on the bare ground laying one or two eggs.
+After an elaborate courtship dance the Bush Stone-curlews nest on the bare ground, laying one or two eggs.
 The eggs hatch after 30 days but the chicks take another nine weeks before the are able to fly.

 This Bush Stone-curlew was photographed at 2:00 in the afternoon outside a corner shop in the Arts - Industrial Precinct in Byron Bay, New South Wales.